If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Why a clinician might choose one over the other

 Beyond those points, individual response, cost, and insurance coverage often decide.
 The same dose can feel different from one person to the next, so some trial is normal.
+Trying one, then adjusting the dose, timing, or formulation, is a standard part of treatment.

 The bottom line